A Residual Bootstrap for Conditional Value-at-Risk: Abstract

 \section{Abstract}

-This paper proposes a fixed-design residual bootstrap method for the two-step estimator of \cite{francq2015risk} associated with the conditional Value-at-Risk.
-The bootstrap's consistency is proven under mild assumptions for a general class of volatility models and bootstrap intervals are constructed for the conditional Value-at-Risk to quantify the uncertainty induced by estimation.
-A large-scale simulation study is conducted revealing that the equal-tailed percentile interval based on the fixed-design residual bootstrap tends to fall short of its nominal value.
-In contrast, the reversed-tails interval based on the fixed-design residual bootstrap yields accurate coverage.
-In the simulation study we also consider the recursive-design bootstrap.
-It turns out that the recursive-design and the fixed-design bootstrap perform equally well in terms of average coverage.
-Yet in smaller samples the fixed-design scheme leads on average to shorter intervals.
-An empirical application illustrates the interval estimation using the fixed-design residual bootstrap. \\ \\ \textbf{Key words:} Residual bootstrap; Value-at-Risk; GARCH\\ \textbf{JEL codes:} C14; C15; C58
+A fixed-design residual bootstrap method is proposed for the two-step estimator of \cite{francq2015risk} associated with the conditional Value-at-Risk.
+The bootstrap's consistency is proven for a general class of volatility models and intervals are constructed for the conditional Value-at-Risk.
+A simulation study reveals that the equal-tailed percentile bootstrap interval tends to fall short of its nominal value.
+In contrast, the reversed-tails bootstrap interval yields accurate coverage.
+We also compare the theoretically analyzed fixed-design bootstrap with the recursive-design bootstrap.
+It turns out that the fixed-design bootstrap performs equally well in terms of average coverage, yet leads on average to shorter intervals in smaller samples.
+An empirical application illustrates the interval estimation.\\ \\

-\blfootnote{The authors thank Franz Palm, Hanno Reuvers, Jean-Michel Zako\"ian and Christian Francq for useful comments and suggestions.
-This research was financially supported by the Netherlands Organisation for Scientific Research (NWO).}